Guccimane44/MathNote/SE_notes.md

 # Chapter 1
+### big 4 activities in SE
+* __Software specification__ The functionality of the software and constraints on its operation must be defined.
+* __Software development__ The software to meet the specification must be produced.
+* __Software validation__ The software must be validated to ensure that it does what the customer wants.
+* __Software evolution__ The software must evolve to meet changing customer needs.
 ### 4 issues that affect software
 There are no universal software engineering methods or techniques that may be used.
 However, there are four related issues that affect many different types of software: